ivan-hc/AM/README.md

   		Confirmation is required (Y or N, default is N).

 # Updates
-Each script will create, among other things, another update-oriented script, which can be activated when the program itself starts or by adding a relative `<program>-update` between the processes that you want to start at login.
-To make this possible, the main user must have the necessary permissions on each program folder in /opt.
+Each script will create, among other things, another script into a $PATH, which can be activated when the program itself starts.
+To make this possible, the main user has the necessary permissions on each /opt/<program> directory.
 NOTE that the AppImages are using [appimageupdate](https://github.com/AppImage/AppImageUpdate), a command line tool available for both i386 and x86_64 architectures, install it using the command:

 `sudo am install appimageupdate`

-#### WARNING!
-Programs that update at startup can slow down your system at login, and programs that include update at startup may take a long time to close before the update is complete.
+# The only flaw

+Due to the automatic check for updates, each program may take longer than normal to start.

 # Repository
 Each program is installed through a dedicated script.